ionic-team/stencil-site/docs/introduction/03-getting-started.md

 Stencil Community, please see github.com/stencil-community › - Use arrow-keys.
 Return to submit.

 ❯   component                Collection of web components that can be
                              used anywhere
     app [community]          Minimal starter for building a Stencil app or website
+    ionic-pwa [community]    Ionic PWA starter with tabs layout and routes
 ```

 Selecting the 'component' option will prompt you for the name of your project.